Code-Institute-Submissions/MagQ98-CI_MS5_FeelingFragrant_MarResub/README.md

 Bugs
 ======

-<p>When I deployed my project through Heroku, It created an issue where the homepage is able to load but you cant access any of the products pages anymore as you get a server 500 error</p>
+<p>When I deployed my project through Heroku, It created an issue where the some of the css doesnt load, due to time constraints I was not able to fix this issue</p>
-<p>I have not been able to find a resolution to this problem</p>
+<p>The Contact Us Page, Comment and Like models are incomplete</p>
 <p>When running the server through gitpod, no images appear</p>

 Deployment